JoinColony/colonyContributions/docs/README.md

 <img align="center" src="./Colony_Header.png" />

 # Contributing to Colony
-Welcome to the Colony Contribution repo where non-developers can get rewarded for contributing to the Colony project.
-(Developers: check out our [Colony Network repo](https://github.com/JoinColony/colonyNetwork).)
+Welcome to the Colony Contribution repo where the community can get rewarded for contributing to the Colony project.
+(Solidity developers: check out our [Colony Network repo](https://github.com/JoinColony/colonyNetwork).)

 There are two ways to contribute: